asyncwebio/classplusplus-online-classroom/readme.txt

 License:           GPLv3 or later
 License URI:       https://www.gnu.org/licenses/gpl-3.0.txt

-Class++: AI-powered Online Classrooms that improve learning and reduce drop-offs
+HEL Online Classroom: AI-powered Online Classrooms that improve learning and reduce drop-offs

 == Description ==

-## Class++: AI-powered Online Classrooms ##
+## HEL Online Classroom: AI-powered Online Classrooms ##
 **The ultimate online classroom platform that blends AI-driven engagement tools, intuitive interface, and scalable solutions — empowering you to improve learning experience, lower students’ drop-off, and transform online education.**
 ★★★★★<br>

-Transform your WordPress site into an interactive Learning Management System with Class++: AI-powered Online Classrooms plugin.
-This powerful, user-friendly plugin seamlessly integrates Class++ server into any Wordpress site, offering a comprehensive solution for educators, trainers, and professionals to conduct engaging and interactive online classes via their Wordpress sites.
+Transform your WordPress site into an interactive Learning Management System with HEL Online Classroom: AI-powered Online Classrooms plugin.
+This powerful, user-friendly plugin seamlessly integrates HEL Online Classroom server into any Wordpress site, offering a comprehensive solution for educators, trainers, and professionals to conduct engaging and interactive online classes via their Wordpress sites.
 With easy configuration, the plugin offers a range of features to enhance your online teaching experience, while leveraging key Wordpress features such as user and content management.

-## <a href="https://classplusplus.ai/?utm_source=Plugin&utm_campaign=WP" target="_blank">Start a FREE trial of Class++: AI-powered Online Classrooms</a> ##
+## <a href="https://classplusplus.ai/?utm_source=Plugin&utm_campaign=WP" target="_blank">Start a FREE trial of HEL Online Classroom: AI-powered Online Classrooms</a> ##

-Class++ online classroom is built over <a href="https://bigbluebutton.org/" target="_blank">BigBlueButton</a> and is supercharged with AI features such as:
+HEL Online Classroom is built over <a href="https://bigbluebutton.org/" target="_blank">BigBlueButton</a> and is supercharged with AI features such as:
 - **ChatGPT-powered quiz** to generate quizzes on any topic, tailored to your desired difficulty level
 - **Speech-to-Speech translate** your online classes in real-time into 100+ languages for global reach
 - **Fully customizable** online classrooms with your domain, logo, messaging and theme
 - **Streaming**: Stream your classes to 1000s of student on YouTube with a single click
 - **Analytics**: Get attendance record, chat log, and class recordings for engagement insights

-You can also use Class++ wordpress plugin to integrate any self-hosted or 3rd party BigBlueButton server into your Wordpress site.
+You can also use HEL Online Classroom wordpress plugin to integrate any self-hosted or 3rd party BigBlueButton server into your Wordpress site.

-Here's how the Class++ plugin enables your online classroom management:
+Here's how the HEL Online Classroom plugin enables your online classroom management:

-- **Ease of Integration:** Seamlessly connect with CLass++ server or any self-hosted / third-party BigBlueButton server.
+- **Ease of Integration:** Seamlessly connect with HEL Online Classroom server or any self-hosted / third-party BigBlueButton server.
 The simple setup process ensures you're up and running in no time, making it an ideal solution regardless of your technical expertise.
 - **Unlimited Flexibility in Class Creation:** Break free from limitations with the ability to create an unlimited number of classes.
 Cater to diverse groups and sessions without the worry of hitting a cap on your class count.
 - **Instant Access to Start Classes:** Launch your online sessions with just a single click.
 This feature simplifies the process of beginning a class, saving valuable time and effort.
 - **Effortless Invitation Process:** Share meeting URLs easily for quick participant join-ins.
 The plugin enables URL integration in password-protected user account pages, adding a personalized touch by including the user's name as a parameter.